Skip to Content

 Flat Iron

-If you want to eat food in a truly vibrant and immense location, then you simply can do no better than Flat Iron Square in Borough Market.
+If you want to eat food in a truly vibrant and immense location, then you can’t do much better than Flat Iron in Borough Market.

-This incredible eatery is located directly under the railway in an interesting curved building that gives the whole restaurant a vast sense of space.
+This favourite eatery of ours is located in an interestingly curved ex-industrial building that gives the whole restaurant a vast sense of space.

-The menu is centered around their steak – and for good reason.
-It’s perfectly juicy, and the sides (get the beef dripping chips) are divine.
+The menu is centred around their steak – and for good reason.
+It’s perfectly juicy, and the sides (get the beef-dripping chips) are divine.

 Lobos Meat & Tapas

 There’s nothing better than some great tapas.
 A medley of small dishes to snack on and fill your mouth with thousands of interesting and mind-blowing flavour combinations.
-If you’re looking for some of the best tapas in Borough Market, then Lobos Meat & Tapas is the place for you.
+If that’s what you’re after, then Lobos Meat & Tapas is the place for you.

 BAO Borough